Mental Harassment at Workplace: Laws and Impact in India

 Table of Contents

-Therefore, we must arm ourselves with knowledge and strategies to combat and eradicate mental harassment at the workplace effectively, empowering ourselves and others to take a stand for a healthier and more inclusive work environment.
+Therefore, we must arm ourselves with knowledge and the strategies to combat the mental harassment at workplace effectively, empowering ourselves as well as others to take a stand for a healthier work environment.
+This article aims to provide valuable insights and practical strategies to tackle mental harassment case and empower individuals to take the necessary actions.

 Mental harassment is any behaviour that causes discomfort or suffering.
 It encompasses various actions, such as verbal abuse, humiliation, intimidation, threats, isolation, and manipulation.
 These activities can lead to a hostile work environment, impacting the victim’s self-esteem, mental health, and job performance.